October 21, 2021

 Such outlooks motivated us to climb a peak nearby, Rysy, where we planned to watch the sunset.
 And oh, that was an affair...

 While we were there outside the peak season, we still encountered others, as Rysy is quite a touristy summit.
 Besides Slovaks, we met people from Austria, Czechia, Germany, Poland, even two gals from the US.
 What's fantastic about meeting folks in places like this is that everyone is on the same boat.
-Regardless of where they are from, you already know that they have some affection for nature and adventure, a common ground to build a conversation on.
+Regardless of where they are from, you can bet that they have some affection for nature and adventure, a common ground to build a conversation on.
 In a way, being in the mountains is like being on Erasmus – so cool!
-Furthermore, as it takes a bit of effort to climb up here, everyone around looks terrific.
+Furthermore, as it takes a bit of effort to climb up here, everyone around looks terrific regardless of age.

 We chatted, enjoyed the scenery, and then commenced the descent.

-Once back at the hut, we chatted some more, and then, people started playing piano and guitar, singing.
-The fire cracked in the stove, and it was fab beyond words.
+Once back at the hut, we chatted some more, and then some people started playing piano and guitar, singing.
+The fire cracked in the stove, and it was wonderful beyond words.

 As mentioned, the hut's quite basic in terms of facilities.
 One has to do the hygiene outside.
-A quick task yesterday, but as the sky cleared today, I spent nearly an hour watching the stars.
+A quick task yesterday, but since the sky cleared today, I extended brushing my teeth by almost an hour, watching the stars.
 They were the brightest I've seen in a long time, and with the dark silhouettes of the mountains underneath...
 I cannot imagine a better way to conclude the day.

-The following morning, we learned that the clouds returned and formed a thick blanket over the hills once more.
+The following morning, we learned that the clouds had returned and formed a thick blanket over the peaks once more.
 No bother, we opted to do a hike consisting of a few lakes and a ridge nearby, which we started by following a pristine stream.

-With increasing steepness, the river soon changed to a waterfall.
-The low-hanging grey sky, climbing next to a waterfall to get to a mountain lake, the whole scene reminded me of one hike I did in Scotland.
-The difference was that one didn't feel as remote here.
-Either we saw other hikers around the lakes, or there was a weather station close by.
+With the increasing steepness of the terrain, the river soon transformed into a waterfall that we had to circumvent.
+The scene of low-hanging grey sky, waterfalls, and a mountain lake reminded me of a hike I did in the Highlands.
+The difference was that here didn't feel as remote.
+Either we saw other hikers around, or there was a weather station nearby.

 That wasn't a concern, tho.
-The reduced visibility was atmospheric, likeable.
+There was plenty of room for everyone, and the reduced visibility was atmospheric, likeable.

-..and it also added a bonus challenge to navigate through.
-Thankfully, there are small pyramids from rocks that make it more a playful diversion than a struggle.
+It also added a bonus challenge to navigate through.
+Thankfully, there were small pyramids made from rocks that made it more of a playful diversion than a struggle.

 Kind of like on Helvellyn, I thought.
 This impression got more support as steep slopes started to edge our path; sure enough, we reached the ridge.